 With the zoom tool in the toolbar, not only can you zoom in just a bit, but you can also pick an exact ratio to go to, like 3:1 (super zoom).

-I've found that the zoom tool often seems to be missing in users' tool bars, for whatever reasons, but you can add it to your tool bar by clicking the triangle to the far right and clicking on the word Zoom.
+I've found that the zoom tool often seems to be missing from users' toolbars (for whatever reason).
+If yours is missing, you can add it to your toolbar by clicking the triangle to the far right and clicking on the word Zoom.

-If your tool bar is missing in the Develop module, simply click the 't' key on your keyboard and it will reappear.
+If your toolbar is missing in the Develop module, simply click the "T" key on your keyboard, and it will reappear.

 The zoom feature in the navigator panel gives you the same ratios as in the toolbar, just in a different location.
 Additionally, you can move around the image once it's zoomed.
 I usually use the keyboard shortcut "Space Bar" to move around, but when I'm using specific tools, it won't allow me to, so that's when I utilize the Navigator panel.